danielbodnar/awesome-stars/README.md

 ## firefox

+- [BURG3R5/firefox-bookmarks](https://github.com/BURG3R5/firefox-bookmarks) - Manage your Firefox bookmarks with ease
+- [rorycl/lsbookmarks](https://github.com/rorycl/lsbookmarks) - List and interactively search firefox bookmarks from the terminal
+- [peterhil/spellbook](https://github.com/peterhil/spellbook) - Spellbook is a WebExtension to easily add new bookmarks to correct categories
+- [teddy-gustiaux/quick-bookmarking](https://github.com/teddy-gustiaux/quick-bookmarking) - WebExtension allowing you to quickly bookmark pages to a default bookmark location via a dedicated icon.
+Some optional advanced features are also available.
 - [TarekJor/bookmark-archiver](https://github.com/TarekJor/bookmark-archiver) - 🗄 Save an archived copy of websites from Pocket/Pinboard/Bookmarks/RSS.
 Outputs HTML, PDFs, and more...
 - [mozilla-mobile/mozilla-vpn-client](https://github.com/mozilla-mobile/mozilla-vpn-client) - A fast, secure and easy to use VPN.
 Built by the makers of Firefox.
 - [pyllyukko/user.js](https://github.com/pyllyukko/user.js) - user.js -- Firefox configuration hardening